BrentSeidel/Sim-CPU/README.md

     - BCLR
     - BSET
     - BTST
+- Miscellaneous Instructions
+   - CHK

 An initial cut at memory mapped I/O was added, but the CPU simulation does not yet have instructions to test it.
+An initial cut at exceptions has also been implemented.
+Currently, they just print out a message indicating which exception has been triggered.